finnmo/Personal-Server/README.md

 ### Portainer
 Container to run program Portainer, a container management application.

-### DuckDNS
+~~### DuckDNS
-A container to run a DNS solution that automatically assigns SSL certificates and redirects incoming traffic through specified ports.
+A container to run a DNS solution that automatically assigns SSL certificates and redirects incoming traffic through specified ports.~~
+### Swag Instance
+Swag instance is a fantasic package containing NGIX reverse proxy and SSL encryption in one.
+This used with Cloudflares dynamic DNS assignment createds a protected, dedicated adress for each docker container.
+eg: homeassistant.mydomain.com, nextcloud.mydomain.com..

 ### Kinect Body Tracker
 A C++ program based on NiTE examples from OpenKinect v2 that uses room positioning to execute HTTP POST commands